Change the look of bars, wedges and more in Keynote on iPad

-Change the position of pie chart wedges and donut chart segments
+Change the position of pie chart wedges and doughnut chart segments

-Touch and hold the wedge or segment, then drag away from the chart’s center.
+Touch and hold the wedge or segment, then drag away from the chart’s centre.

-You can also move the Rotation Angle control to change the orientation of pie wedges or donut segments.
-See Move, resize, and rotate a chart in Keynote on iPad.
+You can also move the Rotation Angle control to change the orientation of pie wedges or doughnut segments.
+See Move, resize and rotate a chart in Keynote on iPad.

-Resize the center hole of a donut chart
+Resize the centre hole of a doughnut chart

-Tap the donut chart to select it, then tap .
+Tap the doughnut chart to select it, then tap .